IBM/openapi-validator/README.md

 Configurations are defined in a file, titled __.validaterc__.

-The configuration file must be structured as a JSON object with categories as first-level keys, rules as second-level keys, and statuses as values for the 'rules' objects.
+The configuration file must be structured as a JSON object with specs as first-level keys, categories as second-level keys, rules as third-level keys, and statuses as values for the 'rules' objects.

 If a rule is not included in the file, that rule will be set to the default status automatically.
 See the [Default Values](#default-values) for more info.